BenaroyaResearch/bripipetools/RNASeqProcessing.md

 	+ `% source activate bripipetools` (activate is from anaconda2)
 	+ Create a batch submission file while in the bripipetools environment:
 	+ `(bripipetools) bash-3.2$ bripipetools submit --workflow-dir /Volumes/genomics/galaxy_workflows/ /mnt/genomics/Illumina/{FlowcellID}` You may need to use the `--all-workflows` option if you want to use a non standard workflow.
 	+ Select projects that have used the same technology, strandedness, and reference genome (or whatever combination you'd like)  The result is a workflow batch file.
 	+ Don't worry if the path doesn't look right, use the path that looks like /mnt/genomics..., this is how it will appear on the machine that Globus Genomics uses for access (srvgridftp01)
+	+ Note that for human projects, bripipetools will try to determine which libraries come from the same donor, to facilitate SNP-based confirmation of sample labels.
+If the related libraries can not be automatically determined, you will be prompted to input this information manually.
+If this information is unknown, you can either skip this step by pressing 'enter' when prompted, or assign all libraries the same donor id.
+The SNP analysis can then be used to determine which libraries were likely to originate from the same donors.s

 3. Prepare Globus transfer endpoint
 	+ **Prerequisite**: Globus ID account